-A: Ideally, you should have an EPC in place dated after 1st April 2012 which we can provide for you.
-You should then contact your preferred Green Deal Provider who will arrange for a Green Deal Advisor to visit you who will walk you through the remainder of the process.
-To find a Green Deal Provider, please click HERE.
+A: You need to have an EPC and Green Deal Advice Report in place dated after 1st April 2012 which we can provide for you.
+You then need to contact your preferred Green Deal Provider (or a number of GDP's to obtain quotes) who will arrange for a quotation to be mailed to you based on the Green Deal Advice Report.

 Q: What is the EPC assessment procedure?

 A: Dimensions of the property will be taken to ascertain the floor area and ceiling heights.
 Access to all rooms to obtain details on heating, radiators, glazing and lighting.
 The loft area is checked for insulation and details taken of the main and secondary heating systems along with any water cylinder installed.
 Photographs will need to be taken to support the site notes but are not released with the EPC.